eficode-academy/git-katas/submodules/README.md

 Go to the `product` repository.

-10. Does `git status` or `git submodule status` tell you anything about this new commit?
+10. Does `git status` or `git submodule foreach 'git status'` tell you anything about this new commit?
 11. Go to the `include` path and `git pull` the latest version.
 12. Go to the `product` path.
 What is the status now in your product repository?
 13. Go to your `include` folder.
 Make a change and `push` it back to its origin.

 Go to the `exercise` directory.
-We will make a clone.
+We will make a clone of product to illustrate how submodules in a clone must be initialized.

 14. Run `git clone product product_alpha`.
 15. What happened?
-16. Go to `product_alpha` directory, how does your working directory look, what does the log say?
+16. Go to `product_alpha` directory, how does your working directory look, what does the log say, what is in the `include` directory?
-17. Use `git submodule init`, what does your work dir look like?
+17. Use `git submodule init`, what does your include dir look like?
-18. Use `git submodule update`, what does your work dir look like now?
+18. Use `git submodule update`, what does your include dir look like now?

 Go to the `product` repository.

 19. Commit the changes on the `product` repository.

 Go to the `exercise` directory.
-We will make a second clone.
+We will make a second clone to illustrate TBD.

 20. Run `git clone product product_beta`.
 21. What happened?